Any student not subject to academic or conduct action may take a temporary leave of absence from UNH.

 Returning from a Leave of Absence

-Students who wish to return from a leave of absence must email the Office of the Registrar's Leave Coordinator at firstname.lastname@example.org to obtain the necessary paperwork.
+Students who wish to return from a Leave of Absence for Health Reasons must complete a Request Form and submit to Attn: Dr. Michael Blackman via scan/email to firstname.lastname@example.org, or fax to (603) 862-3550 Attn: Dr. Michael Blackman along with an Intent to Return Letter (see below).
+Students who wish to return from a leave of absence must email the Office of the Registrar's Leave Coordinator at email@example.com to obtain the necessary paperwork.
 Students must submit the paperwork by June 1 if returning for a Fall semester or by November 1 if returning for a Spring semester.
 Students will be reinstated into the same major at the point of their leave’s start.
 Normally, leaves of absence may not exceed three academic years or six semesters, exclusive of J-Term and Summer Session.
 Exceptions to the leave of absence policy will be granted by the University Academic Standards and Advising Committee and only in unusual circumstances.

 If students wish to be admitted into a different major when returning from a leave, they should not fill out the Return from Leave of Absence Form.
 Instead, they must apply for readmission through the Admissions Office.
 The readmission form and more information can be found by visiting Previously Enrolled Students on the Admissions website.